-Factor Sources Summary of analysis Conclusion Tenure & Affordability Census 2001/11, Land Registry SHMA15 The Estimated Lower Quartile Affordability Ratio (LQAR) 2 of 11 and median MAR of 9 indicates that that the lack of affordability is acute at the lower end of the income spectrum.
+Factor Sources Summary of analysis Conclusion Tenure & Affordability Census 2001/11, Land Registry SHMA15 The Estimated Lower Quartile Affordability Ratio (LQAR) of 11 and median MAR of 9 indicates that that the lack of affordability is acute at the lower end of the income spectrum.
 Based on median and lower quartile household incomes in the district of £20,238 and £12,501 respectively, it can be said that for many households a number of tenures would be available to them, both for rent and that may lead to home ownership.
 As a result a varied mix of tenures is appropriate to meet the community's housing needs.
 It seems appropriate the accent should be on Social and Affordable Rent dwellings, with Shared Ownership dwellings available to those seeking a route to home ownership, and an alternative to PRS dwellings.
-Type and size The village is typical of many neighbourhood areas in having many older couples remaining in family size homes, some of whom may wish to downsize as they age and some of whom may not.
+Type and size Census 2001/11, Land Registry SHMA15 Close to73% of homes in Wickersley in 2011 were detached or semidetached.
+A similar proportion of homes were also two & three bedrooms, with just 27% being two bedrooms or less, significantly fewer than across Rotherham, where 32% of homes are two bedrooms or less.
+For most households, regardless of how many people lived in them, the most common size of home was three bedrooms, although for households with four or more people, most had four or more bedrooms.
+The number of households with no children is increasing however, as is the number of older households in general.
+It is clear that the Parish is experiencing a growth in middle age and older population, with less young people coming into the village, and many children growing up and leaving.
+The village is typical of many neighbourhood areas in having many older couples remaining in family size homes, some of whom may wish to downsize as they age and some of whom may not.
 Given these patterns of under occupancy, a SHMA15 compliant mix of 30% of homes should be one-two bedrooms.
 The delivery of such a mix could also help to reverse the trend of younger adults leaving the area, or being unable to move into it, likely due to affordability pressures.
-It is clear that the Parish is experiencing a growth in middle age and older population, with less young people coming into the village, and many children growing up and leaving.

-Specialist Census 2011, MHCLG housina
+Specialist housing

-the very local level.
-However, the Household Population
+Census 2011, MHCLG Household Population

-Projections, ONS Rotherham Older People's Care Needs and Provision 2014 report Projections, HLIN identified that in 2014 there were 1729 care homes for the elderly in Rotherham.
+Data on the existing provision of elderly housing is not maintained at the very local level.
+However, the Projections, ONS Rotherham Older People's Care Needs and Provision 2014 report Projections, HLIN identified that in 2014 there were 1729 care homes for the elderly in Rotherham.